Gut Health and Strokes

 Gut Health And Stroke Recovery

 So how does this affect stroke recovery?
-“Big picture: seeing a persistent, chronic change 28 days after stroke that is associated with this increase in some of the negative bacteria means that this could have negative effects on brain function and behavior.
-Ultimately, this could slow or prevent post-stroke recovery,” says Brown, an assistant professor at the Department of Neuroscience and a faculty member in the Rockefeller Neuroscience Institute.
+“Big picture: seeing a persistent, chronic change 28 days after a stroke associated with this increase in some of the negative bacteria means that this could negatively affect brain function and behavior.
+Ultimately, this could slow or prevent post-stroke recovery,” says Brown, an assistant professor at the Department of Neuroscience and a faculty member at the Rockefeller Neuroscience Institute.
 (1)

 Brown and Brichacek’s study could lead to new therapeutic options for stroke patients.
-“If it ends up being that the gut has an influence on the repair of the brain, maybe our stroke treatments shouldn’t just be focused on what we can do for the brain.
+“If it ends up being that the gut influences the repair of the brain, maybe our stroke treatments shouldn’t just be focused on what we can do for the brain.
 Maybe we need to think about what we can do for the gut,” says Brichacek.
 (1)

 Gut Bacteria Affects Brain Function

 Some gut bacteria affect brain function through the production of short-chain fatty acids.
 “Some of these short-chain fatty acids are good, and some are bad,” says Brown.
-“If the bacteria that produce some of the bad short-chain fatty acids are proliferating, that could have a negative outcome for brain function.”
+“If the bacteria that produce some of the bad short-chain fatty acids are proliferating, that could negatively affect brain function.”

-This means it could be possible that by improving gut health through probiotics it might help prevent emotional or cognitive decline in stroke patients.
-As well, if doctors could lower the Firmicutes-to-Bacteriodetes ratio in stroke patients, it could help in a number of ways.
-This could include assisting with weight loss, decreasing diabetes risk, and even reducing risk for further strokes.
+It means it could be possible that improving gut health through probiotics might help prevent emotional or cognitive decline in stroke patients.
+Also, if doctors could lower the Firmicutes-to-Bacteriodetes ratio in stroke patients, it could help in many ways.
+It could include assisting with weight loss, decreasing diabetes risk, and even reducing the risk for further strokes.
 (1)

 Little Brain Studies